 Effects of E-Waste On Our Environment

+What are causes of e waste?
 Electronics for consumers are being treated like disposable items more and more every day.
-One major factor causing this trend is that companies are endlessly marketing new technologies to us, which effectively render recent products as obsolete.
+One major factor causing effects of electronic waste pollution trend is that companies are endlessly marketing new technologies to us, which effectively render recent products as obsolete.
 In 1999 the average lifespan of a United States computer was six to four years.
 By 2005 the lifespan had shrunk down to less than two years.
 In 2016, that number shrunk even further with the introduction of more and more devices.
 Compounding the problem is the fact that we are disposing of electronic waste (e waste) improperly.
 What are the effects of e-waste on the environment?

 When we throw out our computers, they wind up in landfills, causing the possibility of toxic metal leaching into the groundwater.
 Toxic metals in e-waste leach into our supply of resources, threatening their integrity.
 When e-waste is warmed up, toxic chemicals are released in to the air, damaging the atmosphere.
 E-waste management is a critical consideration for future generations as proper electronic recycling is becoming harder to find.

 Effects of E-waste on Environments in Third World Countries